jaydenc3399/sep11-freedom-project/prep/plan.md

 #### Beyond MVP

-- [ ] Task: Making my page responsive and trying to remember what I learned from last year with the divs and stuff (3/27)
+- [ ] Task: Making my page responsive and trying to remember what I learned from last year with the divs and stuff, making my game shrink width prots to the device the person is on (3/27)
 - [ ] Trying to make the gane be a triple player and not just two or maybe being able to select the amount of players they want to play with (3/30)